- Your HealthFirst

 Board of Directors

-The new Mascoma clinic will be owned and operated by a non-profit corporation located in Canaan.
-The management of the corporation will be by a Board of Directors.
+The new Mascoma clinic is owned and operated by a non-profit corporation located in Canaan.
+The management of the corporation is by a Board of Directors.
 The Board sets budgets and fees, hires and fires, sets management policy and evaluates the effectiveness of the service.

-There will be committees reporting to the Board of Directors on various topics, and the committees will be composed of Directors and community members who are not Directors.
+There are committees reporting to the Board of Directors on various topics, and the committees are composed of Directors and community members who are not Directors.